edgedb/easy-edgedb/README.md

   },
 ```

+Of course, right now Jonathan Harker is being connected to every city in the database.
 Right now we only have three `City` objects, so this is no problem yet.
-But later on we will have more cities and we will have to use `FILTER`.
+But later on we will have more cities and so we will have to use `FILTER`.
 We will learn that in the next chapter.

 [Here is all our code so far up to Chapter 1.](chapter_1_code.md)